rachel170/tp/docs/DeveloperGuide.md

 1. Deleting a deck.

-   1. Prerequisites: User is in Home mode and FLashNotes contains at least one deck.
+   1. Prerequisites: User is in Main Mode and FLashNotes contains at least one deck.

    2. Test case: `deleteDeck 1` <br>
         Expected: First deck is deleted from the list.